Gofreza/minesweeper/README.md

 # MultiSweeper
 Minesweeper solo + multi

 This is a student project for fun.
-There are a lots of bugs, using a socket for the first time is a pain for some things.
+There are a lots of bugs, using a socket for the first time is a pain for some things. <br>
+If you ended up here well first what are you doing here ?
+Second, if you want to try it out, you can go to the link below. <br>
+And if you want to have a look at the code good luck, it's a mess. <br>

 ## How to use